Kaliumhexacyanoferrat/GenHTTP/README.md

 ## Getting Started

-To create a simple hello world project, follow the official <a href="https://genhttp.org/documentation/">starting guide</a>.
+To get familiar with the framework, follow the official <a href="https://genhttp.org/documentation/">starting guide</a>.

 ## Building the Server